'Circuit Superstars' is the 'Forza' of Micro Machines

-Back in 2014 Square Enix Collective was created to help out indie developers with getting their game out there, and it has helped introduce titles like Forgotton Anne to the world.
+Back in 2014, Square Enix Collective was created to help indie developers with getting their game out there, and it has helped introduce titles like Forgotton Anne to the world.
 Now it's getting into the world of racing with Circuit Superstars, a top-down motorsport game developed by Original Fire Games.

 Sponsored Links

-You might remember the top-down perspective from titles like Codemasters's Micro Machines and it certainly looks like that based on the early footage shown at Square Enix's E3 presentation, though with more modern graphics and physics.
+You might remember the top-down perspective from titles like Codemasters's Micro Machines and it certainly looks that way based on early footage shown at Square Enix's E3 presentation, though with more modern graphics and physics.
 It will have PvP challenges, as well as some kind of pit function to service your car mid-race.
-This is Original Fire's first title; the family-run studio recently relocated from Mexico City to Vancouver.
+This is Original Fire's first title -- the family-run studio recently relocated from Mexico City to Vancouver.
 The game is expected to hit PC, Xbox One, PlayStation 4 and Nintendo Switch in 2020.